What is Cognitive Therapy?

 When I'm Not Counseling

 Outside of my job as a counselor I’m a Classical Guitarist.

 I play all kinds of music from Bach to Henry Mancini’s Pink Panther and I have a nice arrangement of Stairway to Heaven and Dust in the Wind.
 But I also play things from Francisco Tarrega and other Spanish, Argentine, and Brazilian composers.
 Most of the stuff I play has a Latin feel to it but it’s more of the Classical genre.

 Playing the Guitar is an emotional experience; it’s an art form.
-Counseling is also an art that's that’s based in the science of psychology.
+Counseling is also an art that's based in the science of psychology.
 But what I love about playing the guitar is how it enables me to express emotion and cultivate a different kind of discipline.